Expungement Requirement Counsel

 If at least one of the above standards has been met, then the arbitration process can continue.

 Our Expungement Services

 For those individuals who need legal guidance or assistance with their FINRA expungement case, Jacko Law Group, PC. can help.
-Our legal services include:
+Our legal services and expungement requirement counsel include:

 - Determining if expungement is applicable per FINRA's requirements

 - Initiating arbitration proceeding through FINRA Dispute Resolution